tkruse/build-bench/README.md

 Gradle was most convenient at testing with junit, it detected itself what was a testcase and what not without relying on the name.
 The other buildsystems either relied on names (causing both false positives and false negatives), or simply failed with InstantiationException.

 To produce fair benchmark results, some test classes had to be removed because they would have punished Gradle for being smarter than the rest, running more tests.

+## Maven

+Maven surprised by recompiling everything on the second run.
+Some research revealed two long-standing bugs (since 2013) with incremental compilation (MCOMPILER-209, MCOMPILER-205).
+Even with a workaround, 80 of the 600 classes of commons-math were found stale and recompiled, and hence all tests were also run again.
+So the benchmark for the second run is not realistic for Maven projects who get lucky enough not to be affected by these bugs.

 ## Sbt